-The Workgroup meeting on 31st August considered the Legal Text and is satisfied that it meets the intent of the Solution.
-A minor amendment adding clarification was subsequently added and agreed by Workgroup on 7th September.
+The Workgroup has considered the Legal Text and is satisfied that it meets the intent of the Solution.

 Text Commentary

 This Modification seeks to improve the transparency of an existing process for facilitating gas quality limit changes to NTS connection agreements.
 Where National Grid NTS elects to enable such a change via the consent of all Users holding NTS Entry Capacity at the relevant ASEP, this proposal seeks to provide industry parties with an opportunity to object to such a change prior to the contractual change being made.
 Updates to the UNC TPD Section I will be required to implement this proposed modification.